Lawrence de Tiracol

 Lourenco Alexinho Fernandes (17 July 1943 – 26 April 2016), popularly known as Lawrence de Tiracol or Larry, was an Indian singer, lyricist, theatre director, playwright, and engineer who worked on the Konkani stage.

 Early life

-Lourenco Alexinho Fernandes was born on 17 July 1943, in Bombay (now Mumbai), Maharashtra, India.
-Raised in the vibrant Goan settlement of Dabul, Fernandes received his education at St. Sebastian Goan High School.
+Lourenco Alexinho Fernandes was born on 17 July 1943, in Bombay, British India.
+Raised in the Goan settlement of Dabul, Fernandes received his education at St. Sebastian Goan High School.
 Like many Goans, he was introduced to tiatrs at an early age and developed a deep passion for the art form.
 After completing his engineering studies, Fernandes embarked on a successful career with Otis Worldwide, a multinational corporation specializing in the manufacturing of elevators and escalators.
 His professional responsibilities eventually led him to the Middle East, where he was entrusted with overseeing Otis's business interests in various countries, including Iran, Saudi Arabia, Dubai, and others.
 For a period of 18 years, Fernandes dedicated himself to his work in the Middle East, gradually distancing himself from the Konkani stage and focusing on his corporate endeavors.